-Most of you tuned in for my recent posts on essential oils in which I touted the amazing effects of:
+Most of you tuned in for my recent posts on essential oils in which I talked about:

-- Peppermint, Wintergreen, and Young Living’s Pan Away blend (with more of my skeptical thoughts)
+- Using Essential Oils for Tummy Aches, Head Tension and More (with more of my skeptical thoughts)

-From all the comments and the enthusiasm about the Peppermint Oil Giveaway, I can tell you are just as interested in learning about oils as I am.
+From all the comments and enthusiasm about these and other posts, I can tell you are just as interested in learning about essential oils as I am.

 In one sense, second guessing is a good thing.
 I've saved our family a lot of money by avoiding problematic purchases.